 Developers and writers need to choose a keyboard that they can type on for hours without straining.
 A keyboard that makes long tasks easy, fast, and stress-free.
 A keyboard with reprogrammable keys, so users can easily access frequently used apps on their machines.

 Overall, a good keyboard minimizes how often you use the mouse or trackpad and improves your productivity.
-It should also have a great build quality, so you don’t need to change the board every year.
+It should also have great build quality, so you don’t need to change the board every year.

 Below, we have listed some of the best keyboards for programmers and developers that fulfill the core requirements and boost productivity.
 To make the list as good as possible, we have emphasized factors like precision with anti-ghosting, macros, form factor, durability, reliability, and extra keys.